Some remarks on strong multiplicity one for paramodular forms: Introduction

-\begin{remark} Theorem~\ref{First Main Theorem} is a generalization of \cite{Schmidt2018, Schmidt2020}, in which Schmidt shows that paramodular newforms enjoy a strong multiplicity one property in terms of the spinor $L$-functions with respect to the eigenvalues of two Hecke operators $T(p)$ and $T(p^2)$ for almost all primes $p$.
-On the other hand, Theorem~\ref{First Main Theorem} also generalizes the main result of \cite{KumarMeherShankhadhar2021}, in which they only consider the full level case. \end{remark}
+\begin{remark} Theorem~\ref{First Main Theorem} is a refinement of \cite{Schmidt2018, Schmidt2020}, in which Schmidt shows that paramodular newforms enjoy a strong multiplicity one property in terms of the spinor $L$-functions with respect to the eigenvalues of two Hecke operators $T(p)$ and $T(p^2)$ for almost all primes $p$.
+On the other hand, Theorem~\ref{First Main Theorem} also generalizes the relevant results of \cite{FarmerPitaleRyanSchmidt2013arxiv}, in which they only consider Siegel Hecke eigenforms of full level. \end{remark}

-Our second main result gives an analogous result with respect to the standard $L$-functions under a certain mild condition.
+Our second main theorem gives an analogous result with respect to the standard $L$-functions under a certain mild condition.
 To state this result precisely, we further need the following definition.
-We say that a Hecke eigenform $F\in \mathcal{S}_{k, j}(K(N))$ is \textit{good} if local components $\pi_{F,2}$ and $\pi_{F,3}$ of the associated cuspidal automorphic representation $\pi_F$ of $\GSp_4(\A)$ are not supercuspidals and there does not exist a non-trivial quartic character $\chi$ such that $\pi_F\cong\pi_F\otimes\chi$; see Definition~\ref{definition of good}.
+We say that a Hecke eigenform $F\in \mathcal{S}_{k, j}(K(N))$ is \textit{good} if local components $\pi_{F,2}$ and $\pi_{F,3}$ of the associated cuspidal automorphic representation $\pi_F$ of $\GSp_4(\A)$ are not supercuspidals and there does not exist a non-trivial character $\chi$ such that $\pi_F\simeq\pi_F\otimes\chi$; see Definition~\ref{definition of good}.

 \begin{theorem}[\text{Theorem~\ref{main thm 2}}] Let $(k_i, j_i)\in\Z_{\geq 3}\times\Z_{\geq 0}$ and $N_i\in\Z_{>0}$ for $i=1, 2$.
 Let $F_i\in \mathcal{S}_{k_i, j_i}^{\mathrm{new}}(K(N_i)), i=1, 2$, be two Hecke eigenforms, which are \textit{good} as defined above.
 For $\re(s)>3/2$, let